-DATE: -
+DATE:

 NAME:

-FACILITY: -
+FACILITY:

 DATE(S) OF ABSENCE:

-attending work on the date ' ,
+I hereby affirm on my holattending work on the date nour that my personal illness or injury prever (s) shown above. nted me from

 I understand that I will be straight time wages only. compensated for the time absent from work a at 70% of my

-SIGNATURE OF THE EMP PLOYEE:
+SIGNATURE OF THE EMF PLOYEE:

 PAYMENT APPROVED: SIGNATURE OF SUPERVISOR

-DATE APPROVED:
+DATE ADDDOVED: